JackYu6/Java-Learning/README.md

-Some interesting code written when learning Java.
+Some code written when learning Java.